 Step 5.
 Visualize the Results (Optional)

-The event probability for all the possible temperature settings is the result of applying appropriate statistical software.
+The event probability for all the possible temperature settings is the result of applying the binary regression model.
 Using this event probability, we produce the scatter plot (decreasing logistic plot) in Figure 3.

 Using this scatter plot, it is quite easy to do some prediction.
 For example, if the outside temperature is about 55 degrees F, the probability of getting a damage – or better a leak in the booster rocket – is more than 85%.